-The obedience studies originally conducted by Stanley Milgram (sometimes referred to as the Milgram Shock studies or the Milgram obedience studies) have finally been replicated in a university setting.
+The obedience studies originally conducted by Stanley Milgram (sometimes referred to as the Milgram Shock studies or the Milgram obedience studies) have been replicated in a university setting.
 Will people obey an authority figure and give a stranger a dangerous shock?
-Or have things changed in the last 40 years such that people will be more willing to be disobedient to authority?
+Or have things changed such that people will be more willing to be disobedient to authority?

 Resources on the Milgram Obedience Study

 - Replicating Milgram: Researcher Finds Most Will Administer Shocks to Others When Prodded by ‘Authority Figure’